Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Summary and conclusion

 \section{Summary and conclusion}

-To solve the $S_8$ tension between the \planck\ CMB measurement and low-redshift probes, we extend the $\Lambda$CDM model, including a decaying dark matter model.
-Two DDM models are tested in our study: one DDM model ($\Lambda$DDM1) that dark matter decays into a form of non-interacting dark radiation, which is parameterized with the decay rate, $\Gamma$, and the other model ($\Lambda$DDM2) that the dark matter decays into warm dark matter and dark radiation, which is parameterized with the decay rate, $\Gamma$, and the mass-energy fraction transferred to the massless component, $\varepsilon$.
-For the low-redshift probe, we use the Sunyaev Zel'dovich effect and compute the DDM's impact on the SZ power spectrum by varying the DDM parameters, including the background evolution in cosmology and non-linear prescription in the halo mass function.
-The result shows the suppression of the SZ power spectrum relative to the $\Lambda$CDM model due to the dark matter decay.
+To solve the $S_8$ tension between the \planck\ CMB measurement and low-redshift probes, we extend the $\Lambda$CDM model, including a decaying dark matter (DDM) model.
+Two DDM models are tested in our study: one DDM model ($\Lambda$DDM1) where DM decays into a form of noninteracting dark radiation (DR), which is parameterized with the decay rate, $\Gamma$, and another model ($\Lambda$DDM2), where the DM decays into warm dark matter (WDM) and DR, which is parameterized with the decay rate, $\Gamma$, and the mass-energy fraction transferred to the massless component, $\varepsilon$.
+For the low-redshift probe, we use the Sunyaev Zel'dovich effect and compute the impact of DDM on the SZ power spectrum by varying the DDM parameters, including the background evolution in cosmology and nonlinear prescription in the halo mass function.
+The result shows the suppression of the SZ power spectrum relative to the $\Lambda$CDM model due to DDM.
 As one expects, the suppression becomes more remarkable as the decay time becomes shorter.
+We combine this SZ data with other low-redshift probes, namely BAO+SNIa, which constrain the expansion history of the Universe.

-We perform a cosmological analysis and compare the results when only the \planck\ CMB data are used and when the \planck\ CMB data are combined with the SZ data from T22.
-The result shows a preference of $\Gamma^{-1} = 200.3_{-61.8}^{+141.0}$ Gyr with the $\Lambda$DDM1 model to resolve the tension between the \planck\ CMB and SZ measurements on the $S_8$ parameter, in agreement with literatures supporting $\Gamma^{-1}$ > 160 Gyr.
-Given the uncertainty of our measurement, we also set a lower bound on the DM's decay lifetime to be $\sim$ 77 Gyr at 95\% confidence level.
-However, the CMB data do not prefer this model, and the tension still remains.
-We also tested for the $\Lambda$DDM2 model using the \planck\ CMB and SZ measurements.
-The result shows a preference of $\Gamma^{-1} = 204.3_{-78.9}^{+132.9}$ Gyr to resolve the $S_8$ tension.
-This result provides a lower bound on the DM's decay lifetime to be $\sim$ 47 Gyr at 95\% confidence level.
+We performed a cosmological analysis and compared the results when only the \planck\ CMB data are used and when the \planck\ CMB data are combined with the BAO, SNIa, and SZ data from T22.
+Under the $\Lambda$DDM1 model, the result shows a preference for $\Gamma^{-1} = 220.5_{-91.5}^{+155.8}$ Gyr to resolve the tension between the \planck\ CMB and SZ measurements on the $S_8$ parameter, in agreement with literature supporting $\Gamma^{-1}$ > 160 Gyr.
+Given the uncertainty on our measurement, we also set a lower bound on the DM decay lifetime of $\sim$ 38 Gyr at 95\% confidence level.
+We also performed a cosmological analysis under the $\Lambda$DDM2 model using the \planck\ CMB and BAO+SNIa+SZ measurements.
+The result shows a preference for $\Gamma^{-1} = 137.3_{-56.6}^{+176.8}$ Gyr to resolve the $S_8$ tension.
+This result provides a lower bound on the DM decay lifetime of $\sim$ 24 Gyr at 95\% confidence level.
+As a result, both models give lower $S_8$ values than the value from the \planck\ CMB measurement and reconcile the $S_8$ tension.
+Thus, both models may provide a solution for the tension.
+In addition, we compared the best-fit $\chi^2$ values in these cosmological analyses and find a slight preference for the $\Lambda$DDM2 model compared to the $\Lambda$DDM1 model.